d991d/XFollowMetrics/README.md

 The script may take 1-2 hours to run for accounts with many followers due to X API rate limits.

+## Mac Application

+For macOS users, you can run XFollowMetrics as a native application:

+1. Follow the instructions in `MAC_INSTALLATION.md` to create the app
+2. Double-click XFollowMetrics to run
+3. Click "Run Analysis" in the dialog

+The Mac app provides:
+- Easy double-click execution
+- User-friendly interface
+- Progress tracking in Terminal
+- Native macOS integration

 ## License

 MIT License - See LICENSE file for details